 Home Loan Transfer Charges

-In this article, let us look at how you can transfer your home loan and a few transfer charges offered by popular banks.
+In this article, let us look at how you can transfer your home loan and the transfer charges offered by popular banks.

 What is a Home Loan Balance Transfer?

-A house loan balance transfer is often referred to as home refinancing.
+A home loan balance transfer, also known as home loan refinancing.
 This is the process of transferring your existing home loan from one bank to another that provides more favorable terms.
-The new bank might provide cheaper interest rates, longer loan terms, or better repayment choices.

 First, notify your existing bank of your intention to transfer the Home Loan and explain why.
 Depending on your bank's requirements, you may need to submit an application form or a letter.